gantryyork/codejam/README.md

 # codejam
-A sandbox for code that I write
+A sandbox for code that I write.
+Not all of this code will actually execute.